edwardslab-wustl/TE-detective/README.md

 4. Nadiscover:

-	This module makes initial list of candidate insertions without use of bwa aligner.
-Instead, a bed file of masked regions are provided as input.
+	(No-alignment discovery step).
+This is same as discovery step, but without using BWA aligner for clipped and discordant read alignment to TE reference sequence.
+Instead, a bed file of masked regions is provided as input, and alignment information from input BAM file is used.

 	-bam  : Input indexed bam file (aligned with bwa -mem).
 	-ref  : File of file name of TE reference fasta file (please refer to example data for file format).
 Please provide file name with absolute path.